sandiegorowing/icrew-kiosk/README.md

     /usr/bin/lxsession-xdg-autostart
     ```

-7. As 'root' edit the file /etc/lightdm and enable the SeatDefaults section as follows
+7. As 'root' edit the file /etc/lightdm/lightdm.conf and enable the SeatDefaults section as follows

     ```
     [SeatDefaults]
     autologin-user=kiosk
     autologin-user-timeout=0
-    user-session=xfce
+    user-session=LXDE-pi
     ```
 # Scripts to turn the display off and on